home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ### All or some devices are intermittently unresponsive

 HomeKit relies heavily on your home hub to keep track of Bluetooth devices.
 Additionally, each home hub has to keep track of every HomeKit accessory that you bridge.
-If you have many accessories, notably cameras or Bluetooth devices, **consider disabling older home hubs**.
+If you have many accessories, notably cameras or Bluetooth devices, **consider disabling HomeKit on older home hubs**.

 The following home hubs showed strong results when testing with 300 accessories: